- Type of Degree: Certificate

-Students with a Certificate in Paramedicine will be able to:
+A student with a certificate in Paramedicine will be able to:

-- Demonstrate proper affective behaviors when interacting with patients, the public, and member of the health care team
+- Demonstrate proper affective behaviors when interacting with patients, the public, and members of the health care team

 - Perform a comprehensive history and physical examination to identify factors affecting the health and health needs of a patient

 - Formulate a field impression based on analysis of comprehensive assessment findings, anatomy, physiology, pathophysiology, and epidemiology

 - Relate assessment findings to underlying pathological and physiological changes in the patient’s condition

 - Integrate and synthesize the multiple determinants of health and clinical care